-The Company sponsors the 401(k) Plan, which is a tax deferred savings plan whereby eligible team members may elect to contribute up to 50 percent of annual compensation on a pre-tax basis.
-The Company makes a 50 percent matching contribution up to six percent of the team member's annual compensation.
+The Company sponsors the 401(k) Plan, which is a tax deferred savings plan whereby eligible team members may elect to contribute up to 50% of annual compensation on a pre-tax basis.
+The Company makes a 50% matching contribution up to six percent of the team member's annual compensation.
 The Company match is made in cash and is participant-directed.
-The amount of the Company's matching contribution was \$2.9 million in fiscal 2022, \$2.6 million in fiscal 2021 and \$2.5 million in fiscal 2020.
+The amount of the Company's matching contribution was \$2.6 million in fiscal 2023, \$2.9 million in fiscal 2022 and \$2.6 million in fiscal 2021.
 The Company does not provide post-retirement health care benefits for its team members.

-Note 15-Gain on Sale Leaseback of Distribution Center
+Note 15-Gain on Sale and Leaseback of Distribution Center

 During the second quarter of fiscal 2022, the Company completed a sale and leaseback transaction for its distribution center located in Opelika, Alabama for a sale price of \$48.1 million.
-The transaction qualifies for sales recognition under the sale leaseback accounting requirements and the Company recorded a gain of \$24.5 million.
-Net after tax proceeds from the sale were primarily used to repay borrowings under the Term Loan due 2023 and Revolving Credit Facility.
+The transaction qualifies for sales recognition under the sale leaseback accounting requirements, and the Company recorded a gain of \$24.5 million.
+Net after tax proceeds from the sale were primarily used to repay borrowings under the Term Loan due 2023 and ABL Facility.